Noah-Samawi/Pokemon-Cards-Match-pp2/README.md

 - ### Returning user
-  - As a returning user I want to be able to play the same game without getting the same selection of Pokémon.
+  - As a returning user I want to be able to play the same game without getting the same selection of animals.
+  - As a returning user I want to be able to play a different game (different habitat).
+  - As a returning user I want to be able to save my score to the leaderboard.

 - ### Returning user
   - As a returning user I want to be able to play the same game without getting the same selection of cards.